 Nevertheless, emptying the filter cartridges and rinsing out the filter screen with running water from a garden hose is an easy task for anyone.

 There is also the issue of replacing parts worn out from continuous use.
 You can easily find replacement parts on Amazon or purchase them directly from the manufacturer’s website.
 Dolphin Premier comes with a 3-year warranty while Polaris F9550 robotic pool cleaner comes with a 2-year limited warranty.

-No, neither of these robots are designed for above-ground swimming pools.
+No, neither of these robots is designed for above-ground swimming pools.
 They are exclusively made for in-ground pools and are to be used for just that.

 These pool cleaners have scrubbing brushes which they use to dislodge dirt from pool floors and walls, however, they will not effectively loosen algae from pool surfaces but will effectively pick up already loosened ones.
-If your pool has a severe algae problem, this can make the pool surfaces slippery and prevent these pool robots from getting a firm grip on the surfaces, prevent them from climbing as well as they should and generally intefere with their cleaning performance.
-Shock chlorination treatment should be used to treat algae, and ensure the robots are not in the pool during such treatment.
+If your pool has a severe algae problem, this can make the pool surfaces slippery and prevent these pool robots from getting a firm grip on the surfaces, prevent them from climbing as well as they should, and generally interfere with their cleaning performance.
+Shock chlorination treatment should be used to treat algae and ensure the robots are not in the pool during such treatment.